-Brent Neuhaus was appointed to the Board in 2016 and elected in 2017, currently he is serving on the Audit Committee.
-He is a native of Waco, Texas and raises Angus cattle in McLennan County, Texas.
-Mr. Neuhaus is a Director and Corporate Inventory Manager at United Ag and Turf, which operates John Deere dealerships in Texas, Oklahoma, and Arkansas.
-He is president and manager of TGBTG Property, LLC and JORE, LLC.
+Brent Neuhaus was appointed to the Board in 2016 and elected in 2017.
+Currently serves as the Association’s Vice Chairman and is a member of the Audit Committee.
+He is a native of Waco, Texas, and raises Angus cattle in McLennan County, Texas.
+Mr. Neuhaus is a Director and Corporate Inventory Manager at United Ag and Turf, which operates John Deere dealerships in Texas, Oklahoma and Arkansas.
+He is President and Manager of TGBTG Property, LLC and JORE, LLC.
 He is also a member of ERE Property, LLC and HILLRE, LLC, which are involved in real estate.
 Mr. Neuhaus has ownership interest and is the trustee of Neuhaus Trust Partnership, which owns farmland, commercial real estate and other business interests.
-He is a director and shareholder of Alliance Bank Central Texas, and past-chairman of the board for the Heart O’ Texas Fair & Rodeo.
+He is a director and shareholder of Alliance Bank Central Texas, and Past-Chairman of the Board for the Heart O’ Texas Fair & Rodeo.
 Mr. Neuhaus is married to Kim, and they attend First Woodway Baptist Church.

-David W. Conrad was elected to Texas Land Bank’s Board in 2005 as a Director-Elected Director, has served on the Association’s Board since January 1, 2014 as a result of the merger, and serves as the chairman of the Audit Committee.
-Mr. Conrad resides in Round Rock, Texas, is a Certified Public Accountant, a partner in Pilot Peak Investments LLC, a commercial real estate rental company, and a member of the Texas Society of CPAs.
+David W. Conrad was elected to Texas Land Bank’s Board in 2005 as a Director-Elected Director, has served on the Association’s Board since January 1, 2014 as a result of the merger, and serves as the Chairman of the Audit Committee.
+Mr. Conrad resides in Round Rock, Texas, where he is a Certified Public Accountant.
+He is also a partner in Pilot Peak Investments, LLC, a commercial real estate rental company, and a member of the Texas Society of CPAs.
 Mr. Conrad was previously employed by the Farm Credit Bank of Texas from 1982 to 1990, where he served as internal auditor and director of Association Financial Operations.

-Josh Drews was born in the Marlin, Texas area in Falls County where he currently resides.
-He was elected to the Board in 2020 and serves on the Compensation and Governance Committees.
+Josh Drews was elected to the Board in 2020 and serves on the Compensation and Governance Committees.
+He was born in the Marlin, Texas area in Falls County where he currently resides.
 Josh is a self-employed farmer and rancher whose operation includes a registered and commercial Brangus cow herd, a stocker operation, and a row crop farming operation that includes corn, milo, and cotton.
-Farming and ranching have been Mr. Drews’ primary occupation for the past five years and has worked his farm and ranch for nineteen years.
+Farming and ranching has been Mr. Drews’ primary occupation for the past five years and he has worked his farm and ranch for nineteen years.
 He is a 2001 graduate of Texas A&M University with a BS in Agricultural Economics.
 Mr. Drews serves on the Falls County Youth Fair Board of Directors and the Falls County Go-Texan committee.
 He is married and has four kids that are involved in 4-H, FFA, and the operation of the farm when they are not in school.

-Robert Eubanks, Sr., resides near Teague, Texas, was elected to the Board in July 2019 and serves on the Compensation Committee.
-Mr. Eubanks is a third-generation rancher and began purchasing land as a teen to continue to grow the family business.
+Robert Eubanks, Sr. was elected to the Board in July 2019 and serves on the Compensation Committee.
+Mr. Eubanks resides near Teague, Texas.
+He is a third-generation rancher and began purchasing land as a teen to continue to grow the family business.
 He has been self-employed as a rancher all his life.
-Today, he serves as Partner and Co-Manager of Beene & Eubanks Cattle, LLC and oversees day-to-day operations of the business which includes cows, calves, and yearlings.
+Today, he serves as Partner and Co-Manager of Beene & Eubanks Cattle, LLC and oversees day-to-day operations of the business which includes cows, calves and yearlings.
 He is married to Melanie, another third-generation rancher.
 Mr. Eubanks also works with his wife and his father-in-law at Pecan Valley Ranch.
-The two operations encompass over 9500 acres in Freestone and Limestone Counties and run approximately 1550 mother cows.
+The two operations encompass over 9500 acres in Freestone and Limestone counties and run approximately 1550 mother cows.

-Cody Hughes was elected to the Board in 2019 and serves on the Audit Committee.
-Mr. Hughes was raised on a family farm in Roscoe, Texas and is a sixth-generation farmer who farms cotton and wheat in Nolan, Mitchell, and Fisher Counties.
+Cody Hughes was elected to the Board in 2018 and serves on the Audit Committee.
+Mr. Hughes was raised on a family farm in Roscoe, Texas and is a sixth-generation farmer who farms cotton and wheat in Nolan, Mitchell and Fisher counties.
 Mr. Hughes farms individually and through a partnership with his father, CWH Farms.
-He and his wife Amy and two children reside on their farm south of Roscoe, where they also maintain a cow-calf operation.
+He and his wife, Amy, and two children reside on their farm south of Roscoe, where they also maintain a cow-calf operation.
 Before returning to the farm full time, Mr. Hughes graduated from Tarleton State University with a degree in Agricultural Services and Development.
-After College, he was employed by the United States Department of Agriculture, Farm Service Agency for seven years.
-He served as County Executive Director of Victoria, Gaines, and Jones Counties.
+After college, he was employed by the United States Department of Agriculture, Farm Service Agency for seven years.
+He served as County Executive Director of Victoria, Gaines and Jones counties from the years 2003-2005, 2005-2007 and 2007-2009, respectively.
 Mr. Hughes currently serves as a member of the National Cotton Council, Nolan County Farm Bureau, Plains Cotton Cooperative Association, Rolling Plains Cotton Growers and Central Rolling Plains Co-op Gin.
 He is a supporter of the Highland FFA and Nolan County Junior Livestock Show.

-Asa G. Langford was elected to the Association’s Board in January 2019 and currently serves as the Governance Committee chairman.
+Asa G. Langford was elected to the Association’s Board in 2018 and currently serves as the Governance Committee Chairman.
 Mr. Langford was born, and currently resides, in Lampasas, Texas.
-Mr. Langford is a self-employed rancher whose operation includes a cow-calf herd, stocker cattle, small grains, and hay.
-He, along with his brother, owns an order-buying company, and he also is part owner of a feedlot.
+Mr. Langford is a self-employed rancher whose operation includes a cow-calf herd, stocker cattle, small grains and hay.
+He, and his brother own an order-buying company, and he also is part owner of a feedlot.
 Ranching has been his principal occupation for the past five years, and he has been involved in his family’s ranch operation for thirteen years.
 He is a graduate of Lampasas High School and earned a BS degree in Agricultural Economics from Texas A&M University.
 Mr. Langford is a member of the Lampasas County Farm Bureau and the Texas and Southwestern Cattle Raisers Association.
-He is a member and deacon of School Creek Baptist Church, and he and his wife Jonna have a son and a daughter.
+He is a member and deacon of School Creek Baptist Church, and he and his wife, Jonna, have a son and a daughter.

 Tina Murphy was elected to the Board in July 2019 and serves on the Compensation and Governance Committees.
-Mrs. Murphy lives and operates in DeKalb, Bowie County, Texas and has been involved in ranching most of her life but it has been her principal occupation for the last five year’s.
-Concurrently, she is employed at a veterinary supply company in which her husband is part owner.
+Mrs. Murphy lives and operates in DeKalb, Bowie County, Texas and has been involved in ranching most of her life; but it has been her principal occupation for the last five years.
+Concurrently, she is also employed at a veterinary supply company in which her husband is part owner.
 In addition, she is an independent contractor for a third-party verification company for beef operations.
 Prior to working at the vet supply business, she was a cattle buyer for an all-natural branded beef company for eleven years.
-She earned a BS degree in Biology from Quachita Baptist University and a Master of Science in Animal Science from Texas A&M University.
-Mrs. Murphy is involved in community organizations such as DeKalb K.A.R.E.S., the Booster Club, and her church.
-Mrs. Murphy’s husband is David and they have a son and three daughters.
+She earned a BS degree in Biology from Ouachita Baptist University and a Master of Science in Animal Science from Texas A&M University.
+Mrs. Murphy is involved in community organizations such as DeKalb K.A.R.E.S., the Booster Club and her church.
+She is married to David Murphy, and they have a son and three daughters.

 Bert Pruett was elected to the Board in 1984 and currently serves on the Audit Committee.
-Mr. Pruett lives near Slidell in northwest Denton County, is a self-employed grain farmer, and maintains an operation of cattle, wheat, milo, corn, and hay.
-Mr. Pruett serves as the Treasurer of the Greenwood-Slidell Volunteer Fire Department, president of the Denton-Wise County Farmers Union, and Chairman of the Deacons of the First Baptist Church in Slidell, Texas.
+Mr. Pruett lives near Slidell in northwest Denton County, and maintains a cow-calf operation and raises hay.
+Mr. Pruett serves as the Treasurer of the Greenwood-Slidell Volunteer Fire Department and Chairman of the Deacons of the First Baptist Church in Slidell, Texas.